Tinana52/ECE3140-sp2023/README.md

 ### Project Description

-We currently plan on creating a car game, where the game generates a random set of obstacles in the car's path, as shown below.
-The user then tilts the board to move around the screen, and the game ends when the car hits an obstacle.
-The game keeps track of your score based on the amount of time you're alive, and it increases every second; this can be displayed on the board itself, as well as having LED indicators when you've lost or set a new high score.

-[Screenshot 2023-04-21 at 2.20.08 PM.png] (/users/64277/files/8109519/preview?verifier=74HMXKh0cwoM4m1Kw9o0BT2CuRsUH8Hh8zWmVMtk)
+We want to design a combination lock using Morse Code.
+Essentially, the lock will have four digits encoded in Morse Code, and you will need to flash a flashlight for different lengths of time depending on whether you want to encode a dot or dash.
+We intend to have a dot equate to 1 second of flash and a dash equate to 3 seconds of flash.
+The lock will have 4 Morse Code digits that you will need to successfully flash in corresponding dots and dashes in order to unlock the lock.
+In between each digit you flash, you will have to flash the flashlight for 7 seconds in order to set the number you just encoded.
+For this project, we will make use of the light sensor on the board and figure out how to set up and collect data from the sensor.
 ### Technical Approach

-We plan on using the accelerometer to tilt the board to dictate movement (left, right, forward, back).
-We also could use the button for special power-ups.
-Also, we could use the LED display to display the updating score, and flash the LED lights when you start / level up / die.

-Software-wise, we plan on using a computer as the GUI (UART?).
+We are planning to use the light sensor on the board.
+We plan on using assembly for the Morse Code digit encodings as in lab 1.
+Additionally, we plan on using C to set up the light sensor and get the relevant readings from it based on flashlight flashes.
+We also plan on using PIT channel 0 for timing purposes.
 ## Your page
-You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/ars369-lk543-ns597/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/ars369-lk543-ns597/).
+You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/av382-kd374/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/av382-kd374/).

 You edit you page in the gh-page branch of this repo.